1. Does Women’s Health accept patients with Medicaid or health insurance?

 6. What do I need to bring to my appointment?

 Please bring income verification or an insurance card to your appointment.
 Payment is due on your appointment day.
-Your payment can be made with cash, MasterCard, Discover Card or VISA, personal check, a cashier’s check, or a money order.
-We do not accept American Express.
+Your payment can be made with cash or card.

 7. I am running late, will you still be able to see me?

-If you are more than 10 minutes late, we will most likely not be able to fit you into our schedule.
-Please call us at 303-442-5160 if you are concerned you will be late.
-We will be able to assess appointment availability and will let you know if you will need to reschedule.
+If you are late for your appointment, we will not be able to see you.
+Please call us at 303-442-5160 if you think you will be late to your appointment and need to reschedule.

 8. Can my friend, family, or partner schedule appointments for me?